hindman/optopus/README.md

 ap.add_argument('--color', metavar = '<col>', choices = ('red', 'green', 'blue'), help = 'Highlight matching text: red, green, blue')
 ```

-By comparison, the Optopus configuration remains compact (67% the size of
+By comparison, the Argle configuration remains compact (67% the size of
 argparse), intuitive, and easy to scan.
 If you want to spiff it up further you
 can have your editor line everything up on the colon separators.
 Also notice
 the two phases of configuration: most of the work is done in the text syntax